-Countries across Asia such as Japan, South Korea, Taiwan, Malaysia, Thailand, Philippines and Singapore have opted for market deregulation in a bid to create sustainability.
+Countries across Asia such as Japan, South Korea, Taiwan, Malaysia, Thailand, the Philippines, and Singapore have opted for market deregulation in a bid to create sustainability.

 This means that in the near future, there will be many energy suppliers and retailers offering energy contracts to consumers, which should make the energy market more efficient and innovative.